 If an overwrite is performed from the user program during cam operation and the number of valid cam data changes, you must update the number of valid cam data to the latest value.

-Use the MC SetCamTableProperty instruction for this.
+To do so, use the MC_SetCamTableProperty or MC_SetCamTableEndPointIndex instruction.
+Although both of these instructions perform the same operation and produce the same result for the cam table, the MC_SetCamTableEndPointIndex instruction allows you to adjust the task period required from the execution to completion of the instruction.